polyurichard/lectures/OOD/oo.md

 ---

 **Exercise**:
-Define the `Mage` Class.
+Define the `Mage` Class:
-1. The Mage class should extend the Player class.
+1. The `Mage` class should extend the `Player` class.
-2. Add a new attribute mana (int) to represent the mage's magic energy.
+2. Add a new attribute `mana` (int) to represent the mage's magic energy.
-3. Add a constructor that takes name and mana as parameters and initializes these attributes along with the attributes from the Player class.
+3. Add a constructor that takes `name` and `mana` as parameters and initializes these attributes along with the attributes from the `Player` class.
-4. Add getter and setter methods for mana.
+4. Add getter and setter methods for `mana`.
-5. Add a method castSpell() that represents the mage casting a spell.
+5. Add a method `castSpell()` that represents the mage casting a spell.
 The implementation can be simple, such as printing a message.

 <!--
 **Sample solution**: